iszczesniak/cpp/categories/index.md

 ## Back to constructor elision

-Here is the crucial information: **initialization with a prvalue is elided**, i.e., the value of a prvalue is constructed directly in the target.
+**Initialization with a prvalue elides a (copy or move) constructor**, i.e., the value of a prvalue is constructed directly in the target.
 It may seem that introducing the prvalue is like splitting hair.
-Yes, in `A a = A();`, expression `A()` has no identity, is a prvalue, and so the value of `A()` is directly initialized in `a`.
+Yes, in statement `A a = A();`, expression `A()` has no identity, is a prvalue, and so the value of `A()` is directly initialized in `a`.
 All that hassle just for this?
 The worthwhile use case is returning by value, the only one I know of.